daattali/beautiful-jekyll/_posts/2021-01-20-growing-objects-with-for-loops.md

 When we make operations inside for loops, for instance, compute the mean of each row in a data frame.
 There is a huge difference in computation time between generating a growing object (for example, with **combine function**) and pre-allocating the object before running the for loop.

+**For large datasets, the impact in run time is really considerable.**

 *Note: The next R package (tictoc), allow us to measure execution time in an easy way.*

 ``` r